saifkhichi96/paint/README.md

 Please visit our [FAQs page](https://github.com/sfllhkhan95/paint/tree/master/app/src/main/assets/FAQ.md) to find out more.

 ## Features
-- Load and save projects to Gallery
+### Tools
+- Brush (for freeform doodling)
+- Shapes
+  - Line
+  - Quad (Square/Rectangle)
+  - Triangle
+  - Circle
+  - Diamond (Rhombus)
+  - 5-Pointed Star
+  - Cube
+- Eraser
+- Eyedropper (for picking color from image pixel)
+### Other Features
-- Set brush size and colour
+- Change brush size
-- Draw freeform doodles
-- Draw basic shapes (e.g. lines, quads, cubes, circles, etc.)
-- Fill shapes with a colour
-- Set different stroke and fill colours
+- Individually set stroke and fill colors
-- Beautiful colours with transparency channel
+  - Hundreds of colors (transparency supported)
+- Multiple ways to create doodles
+  - On blank canvas (can choose your own canvas color)
+  - On an image from Gallery
+  - On an image from Camera
 - Share doodles with friends
-- Undo
-- Redo
-- Revert
-- Login with Facebook
+  - Facebook
+  - Messenger Expressions
      - Make your Messenger conversations richer with content created in Doodle
+  - Default share
-- Supports Messenger Expressions
+- Undo/Redo
+- Revert all changes
+- Districation-free mode

 ## Platforms
-- Android (Supports v4.0.3 onwards)
+- Android (Supports v4.1.0 onwards)

 With its light, easy-to-use and intuitive design, Doodle is the perfect choice for artists and art lovers.
 Stand by for new stuff as the app will be consistently updated with more features and tools.